 NOTE: This can be used by the SCP to apply differentiated treatments for notification and callback requests compared to other service requests, e.g. for authorization (access token is not used in notification / callback, see clause 6.7.3).

-The NF service producer should include the NRF API URI for NF service consumer reselection in 3gpp-Sbi-Nrf-Uri header, if previously received from the NF service consumer in 3gpp-Sbi-Nrf-Uri-Callback header (see clause 6.5.3.2) and the NF service producer delegates the NF service consumer reselection to the SCP.
+The NF service producer should include the NRF API URI(s) for NF service consumer reselection in 3gpp-Sbi-Nrf-Uri header, if previously received from the NF service consumer in 3gpp-Sbi-Nrf-Uri-Callback header (see clause 6.5.3.2) and the NF service producer delegates the NF service consumer reselection to the SCP.

 Editor's Note: NRF API URI usage for NF service consumer reselection in inter-PLMN scenarios are FFS.